The English language is made up of four parts. These are -

-Q. What is a root?
+What is a root?

-Ans: Root is the part of the word which gives instructions to a word.
+A root is the part of the word which gives instructions to a word.

-Q. How many parts is a word made of?
+How many parts is a word made of?

-Ans: The word is made up of three parts.
+A word is made up of three parts.

-For example – Unbiased
+For example – Irregularity

 Note: PREFIX is a word, letter or number placed before another.

 SUFFIX is a letter or a group of letters added to the end of a word to change its meaning.

 Now today we have taken 'CERT ' as a ROOT which has a meaning: Sure

 Now with the help of this one root, you can come out with the conclusion of several other English words.
 Such as: